maheel/rating-service/README.md

 for AWS labmbda functions

 **Assumptions**:
+1. Content details are stored in a different service (micro) and rating creation and retrieval will occur based on the content id.

-1. Sample-size - It won't return anything if there is no sufficient number of total ratings.
+2. Sample-size - It won't return anything if there is no sufficient number of total ratings.
 Limit has been defined in `src/constant/index.js` and it has been set to 20 currently.

-2. Outliers - I assumed that there will be a machine learning model in order to detect outliers and remove / disable from the DB
+3. Outliers - I assumed that there will be a machine learning model in order to detect outliers and remove / disable from the DB

 ## Prerequisites